semantic-release-plus/semantic-release-plus/packages/srp/CONTRIBUTING.md

 ### New plugin request

-[Plugins](docs/usage/plugins.md) are a great way to extend **semantic-release** capabilities, integrate with other systems and support new project type.
+[Plugins](docs/usage/plugins.md) are a great way to extend **semantic-release-plus** capabilities, integrate with other systems and support new project type.
 Please provide as much detail and context as possible and fill the information requested in the [plugin suggestion template](https://github.com/semantic-release/semantic-release/issues/new?template=03_plugin_suggestion.md).

 ## Submitting a Pull Request